samratkar/samratkar.github.io/_posts/concepts/genai/notes/2025-02-2-tokenization.md

 ## The big picture where tokenization sits in the language model

 There are many algorithms to tokenize.
 The following diagram gives a sneak peak into where the tokenization sits in the overall process of creating a language model.
 This is the schematic diagram of **word2vec** method to do token embedding.
-This is a fast forwad of the future processes, after tokenization.
+This is a fast forward of the future processes, after tokenization.

 ![](../../../../images/genai/word2vec-blocks.svg)